boulder-on/JPassport/README.md

 # Library Data Types that work

-Methods with the following data types for arguments can be called:
+Methods with the following C data types for arguments can be called:
 1. double, double*, double[], double**, double[][]
 2. float, float*, float[], float**, float[][]
 3. long, long*, long[], long**, long[][]
 4. int, int*, int[], int**, int[][]
 5. short, short*, short[], short**, short[][]
 6. char, char*, char[], char**, char[][]
+7. any other pointer (see Limitations)

+Any C argument that is defined with ** must be annotated with @PTrPtrArg.

 Return types can be:
 1. double